 Lauren pursues Cory after their initial fling, and Cory decides to give her a chance.
 Although their second date makes Cory more convicted of his love for Topanga, the entire ordeal causes conflict between the couple.

 Lauren represents the life Cory gives up by dedicating himself to Topanga.
-However, Lauren is a different type of person and someone who values romanticized moments, such as watching the stars in the country.
+However, Lauren is a different type of person and someone who values romantic moments, such as watching the stars in the country.

 21) Virna Hunter

 Virna Hunter is a lovely person who treats Shawn and his friends with respect.
-But, unfortunately, she abandons Shawn multiple times throughout the series.
+But unfortunately, she abandons Shawn multiple times throughout the series.
 When she does return in Season 4, her stay is short-lived.